 It is cold in an ice rink, whether indoors or outdoors.
 Although you aren’t exposed to the elements, ice skating rinks have to be kept at a very low temperature to maintain the cold ice.
 You probably don’t have to bundle up as much as you would at an outdoor ice rink in winter, but you should be prepared with warm clothing.

 You do wear socks with ice skates.
 However, whether figure skates or ice hockey skates they should not be too thick as this will get in the way of the fit of your ice skates.
 Whether you are wearing your own ice skates or rental skates, they are designed to support your feet while skating.
 Comfortable, thin socks will allow your ice skates to provide the correct support.

 You can wear leggings to go ice skating.
 Leggings are actually a great choice to pair with ice skates as they are comfortable and allow for easy movement.
 Just make sure your leggings are warm enough for the ice rink.
 They should also be thick enough to protect your knees in case of falls.

 Whether you’re going on a romantic ice skating date or a family outing to the ice rink, you need to be thoughtful about what you wear when ice skating.
 It’s important to dress in layers of comfortable, stretchy clothing so you can remain comfortable and move freely – plus extras like gloves can help you have an even more smooth day on the ice.
 Also, whether you have your own ice skates or are using rental skates, you should wear thin socks.
-Now all you need to do is pick your ice skates, and you’re ready to go skating!
+Now all you need to do is check out our beginner skates review to pick your ice skates, and you’re ready to go skating!